 You might want to keep your ticket since it is a rechargeable paper ticket at every ticket machine.

 - Public buses from the airport: The 24/7 public bus lines that connect Eleftherios Venizelos to downtown Athens is another option for you.
-Despite the fact that it definitely takes more time to reach the city-centre the price of the ticket is lower than the one of the metro.
+Despite the fact that it definitely takes more time to reach the city-center the price of the ticket is lower than the one of the metro.
 For 6€, you can choose the lines X95 (Airport-Syntagma Square) and X96 (Airport- Piraeus port).
 You can buy your tickets from the ticket machines, the bus driver or online.

 Tip: For efficiency and more information download the OASA telematics app on your device and check live locations and arrivals of the line you are interested in.